 - Serving as a recognized mechanism to certify ethical manufacturing; and,

 - Demonstrating the toy industry’s commitment to socially responsible business practices.

-TIA is committed to ensuring that its members promote good conditions for workers in toy factories in the following ways:
+TIA is committed to ensuring that its members promote the safety and well-being of workers in toy factories in the following ways:

 - TIA new membership applications require that within 12 months of joining the Association, applicants source only from factories in the ICTI CARE Process or factories that meet the requirements of another recognized social compliance organization or another code of an equivalent or greater standard; and

-- Companies renewing their annual membership are required to declare that their company supports ethical manufacturing standards under the ICTI CARE Process or another recognized social compliance organization.
+- Companies renewing their annual TIA membership are required to declare that their company supports ethical manufacturing standards under the ICTI CARE Process or another recognized social compliance organization.

 For more information about the ICTI CARE Process, visit www.icti-care.org.
 Learn more about TIA members’ commitment to ICP.

 Toy Industry Association